Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ItemContent.md

 ## DESCRIPTION
 The **Get-AzDataLakeGen2ItemContent** cmdlet download a file in a container in an Azure storage account.
 This cmdlet only works if Hierarchical Namespace is enabled for the Storage account.
+This kind of account can be created by run "New-AzStorageAccount" cmdlet with "-EnableHierarchicalNamespace $true".

 ## EXAMPLES